elena2/NHANES_Dataset/README.md

 # NHANES_Dataset 2013-2014

-The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
+Description: The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
 NCHS is part of the Centers for Disease Control and Prevention (CDC) and has the responsibility for producing vital and health statistics for the Nation.

+I used SQL to clean and join data (SQL queries linked above).
+I then used Tableau to create visualizations and draw meaningful conclusions.

 Tableau Viz and Analysis of BMI_HHI Query: https://public.tableau.com/views/HHIandBMI/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link